Let’s talk about it.

 But you do need a plan.

-You need a system to track the million moving pieces: the vendors, the guest list, the budget the outfits, the timeline, the meal preferences, the seating drama, and all the stuff you don’t even know you’re supposed to be tracking yet.
+You need a system to track the million moving pieces: the vendors, the guest list, the budget, the timeline, the meal preferences, and all the stuff you don’t even know you’re supposed to be tracking yet.

 But they also cost, you know… a lot.